logisim-evolution/logisim-evolution/README.md

 ## Backward compatibility

-We cannot guarantee backward compatibility of logisim-evolution with files created by the original Logisim.
+We cannot guarantee backward compatibility of Logisim-evolution with files created by the original Logisim.
 We have incorporated a parser that alters the name of the components to satisfy VHDL requirements for variable names, but components have evolved in shape since the original Logisim (e.g. RAM and counters).
-You might need to rework your circuits a bit when opening them with logisim-evolution, but the changes will be stored in the new format.
+You might need to rework your circuits a bit when opening them with Logisim-evolution, but the changes will be stored in the new format.
 Therefore, you have to do that work only once.

 ## Wish list